thengl/GeoMLA/RF_uncertainty/Workshop_uncertainty.md

 -   R packages: GSIF, ranger, caret, plyr, raster, ranger (see: [how to install R package](http://www.r-bloggers.com/installing-r-packages/))

-R script used in this tutorial you can download from the **[github](https://github.com/thengl/GeoMLA)**.
-As a gentle introduction to R programming languange and spatial classes in R we recommend [this tutorial](http://spatial.ly/2013/05/crash/).
+R script used in this tutorial you can download from the **[github](https://github.com/thengl/GeoMLA/tree/master/RF_vs_kriging/R)**.
+As a gentle introduction to R programming languange and spatial classes in R we recommend following [the Geocomputation with R book](https://geocompr.robinlovelace.net/).

 Quantile regression random forest and derivation of standard errors using Jackknifing is available from ranger version &gt;0.9.4.
 To run this tutorial it is recommended to install [ranger](https://github.com/imbs-hl/ranger) (Wright & Ziegler, 2017) directly from github: